HashimAlHasani/React-Notes/README.md

 - To install packages we type into the command: `python -m pip install django`.
 Django is the framework that we are going to us to build our backend.

 - After installing we will have the command `django-admin` available to us.
-- It will list a lot of things but we are interested in `startproject` so we will type into the command: `django-admin startproject customers .`.
+- It will list a lot of things but we are interested in `startproject` so we will type into the command: `django-admin startproject customers .`
-- If we list our files now using `dir` we will see `customers` and `manage.py`.
+- If we list our files now using `dir` we will see `customers` and `manage.py`
 - For the rest of our commands we are going to use the `manage.py` file.
-So we are going to type in is `py manage.py runserver`.
+So we are going to type in is `py manage.py runserver`
 - we can now see this printed on our cmd: `... http://127.0.0.1:8000/`, so we can now visit `localhost:8000` on our web-browser.

 # #########################################################################################